deanishe/alfred-mailto/index.md

 ### Other clients ###

-Anything not listed above hasn't been tested because I don't own a copy.
+Anything not listed above hasn't been tested because I don't own a copy to test with.

 If your client doesn't work with the default settings, you can try your hand at adding rules for that client by editing the `client_rules.json` file in MailTo's data directory.
-To access the file, open the configuration options with `mailto` and select `Edit Client Formatting Rules`.
-`client_rules.json` will be revealed in Finder.
+To access the file, open the configuration options with `mailto` and select `Edit Client Formatting Rules`. `client_rules.json` will be revealed in Finder.

 The file is well documented, and you can try different combinations of options to see if you can find one that works with your client.
 If you do,